magora-labs/mgl-validate/README.markdown

 This behaviour can be further controlled with the `min` and `max` options.

 #### `type: mixed`
-`enum` for `type: mixed` works exactly like for `type: array` with an array of schemas and/or primitives, but in respect to a single value.
+`enum` for `type: mixed` works exactly like for `type: array` with an array of schemas and/or primitives, but with respect to a single value.

 ### properties
 An object with properties where each value is a primitive value, schema object or reference.